onap/policy-parent/docs/development/devtools/xacml-s3p.rst

 .. code-block:: bash

-    summary = 997436933 in 71:59:45 = 3848.4/s Avg:     0 Min:     0 Max:  1480 Err:     0 (0.00%)
+    summary = 941639699 in 71:59:36 = 3633.2/s Avg:     1 Min:     0 Max:   842 Err:     0 (0.00%)

-The XACML PDP offered very good performance with JMeter for the traffic mix described above, using 3848 threads per second to inject the traffic load.
+The XACML PDP offered very good performance with JMeter for the traffic mix described above.
 The average transaction time is insignificant.
-The maximum transaction time of 1480ms. occured in the beginning of the run while the JVM was warming up.
+The maximum transaction time of 842 ms.
+There was a Drools stability test running in parallel, hence the actual load was higher.